DrGregoryHouse/AngularJS_GetSterted/README.md

 README.md                --> general information about this repository.
 ```

-Changes to be made to the next step:
-- Add filters to sort elements of `ng-repeat` by category.

 ### Step 4 - Filters

  In this part, the use of filters in `ng-repeat`.